Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 There are some programs where the weird hotkeys aren't a downside; they're what attracts people to the program in the first place.
 More on this when I mention Vim.

-I only mention 3 text editors here—there are way more out there, and if none of these fit your bill, go ahead and find a better one.
+I only mention 3 text editors here&mdash;there are way more out there, and if none of these fit your bill, go ahead and find a better one.

 #### Notepad++